Analysis: Military spending cuts squeeze suppliers - CEOs

 "There's a whole lot of anxiety there," Petters added.

-Dennis Muilenburg, chief executive of Boeing's defense business, said his company is closely monitoring the health of thousands of suppliers to ensure continued competition and is ready to help on a case-by-case basis.
+Dennis Muilenburg, chief executive of Boeing's defence business, said his company is closely monitoring the health of thousands of suppliers to ensure continued competition and is ready to help on a case-by-case basis.

 Airbus, Boeing's European rival, once acquired an ailing German company to make sure it would have a continued supply of components.